kmahorker/unsloth-hf-inference/README.md

   }
   ```

 ## FAQ

-### What is Unsloth and how to add Unsloth models to HF Hub?
+### What is Unsloth & how to add Unsloth models to HuggingFace Hub?
 For more information on Unsloth and adding models to the HuggingFace Hub, please refer to the [Unsloth Docs](https://docs.unsloth.ai/).

 ### Do I have to use this with HF Inference Endpoints?